 (NYSE:EXC)shares in 1980, you'd have slightly more than $105,000 now.

 You can see just how powerful dividends can be -- even without adding a single penny to your original investment.
 Over time, you'll often find that your dividends grow so large that you'll earn more than your total original investment every year in dividends alone!

 You can neatly sidestep the headache of record-keeping for reinvested dividends by making those reinvestments in a tax-advantaged account, such as a Roth IRA.

 Alternately, simply let your dividend income accumulate in your brokerage account until you have enough cash to deploy into a new investment -- another stock holding, or even a new batch of shares in an existing holding.
 In this situation, you're controlling how many batches of a stock you purchase, and you're more easily able to invest in other companies.
 This option will give you much of the benefit of reinvesting dividends, but with fewer tax hassles along the way.

 Reinvesting dividends shows just how powerful long-term investing can be.
 By keeping your money working for you, you can make it grow that much faster -- getting you where you want to be that much sooner.

 Invest your time in broker-related Foolishness:

 Check out our broker collection for more information about finding the best broker for dividend reinvestment.

-This article was originally published Sept.
+This article was originally published on Sept.
 24, 2007.
 It has been updated by Dan Caplinger, who doesn't own shares of the companies mentioned.
-Schwab is a Motley Fool Stock Advisor recommendation.
-Coca-Cola and Wal-Mart are Motley Fool Inside Value recommendations.
-Johnson & Johnson and Coca-Cola are Motley Fool Income Investor selections.
+Exelon and Coca-Cola are Motley Fool Inside Value picks.
+Charles Schwab is a Motley Fool Stock Advisor recommendation.
+Coca-Cola and Procter & Gamble are Motley Fool Income Investor recommendations.
+The Fool owns shares of Procter & Gamble.
 Try any of our investing services free for 30 days.
-The Motley Fool is Fools writing for Fools.
+The Fool is Fools writing for Fools.